 Many of these challenges in the DSM procedure are related with identifying structures and similarities in the data.
-Therefore, here we want to investigate the usefulness of data clustering applications in tackling some of the above mentioned challenges in DSM.
-Specifically, we want to examine the benefits of using clustering applications for feature selection, to address the imbalanced learning problem, and resampling to build robust models.
+Therefore, here we want to investigate the usefulness of data clustering applications in tackling some of the above-mentioned above-mentioned challenges in DSM.
+Specifically, we want to examine the benefits of using clustering applications for feature selection, for landscape stratification to conduct data subsampling, and for stratified cross-validation to address the imbalanced

+75 learning problem, and resampling to build robust models.
 This will be done on the basis of training an RF model to predict soil texture within the catchment of the Bode river in Saxony-Anhalt, Germany.
 The model is trained and validated using a soil legacy data set containing soil survey data.
 Environmental covariates related to soil forming factors are obtained and used as predictors.